getCUJO/QoOID/draft-ietf-ippm-qoo.md

 application success or failure based on throughput alone for most applications.
-Throughput can be compared to a variety of application requirements, but since there is no direct correlation between throughput and application performance, it is not possible to conclude that an application will work well even if we know that enough throughput is available.
+Throughput can be compared to a variety of application requirements, but since there is no direct correlation between throughput and application performance, it is not possible to conclude that an application will work well even if it is known that enough throughput is available.

 Throughput cannot be composed.